FlowFuse/website/design/index.md

 ### Content Types

-Content should be published to the appropriate channels, the content we create is as follows.
+Content should be published to the appropriate channels, the types of published content we currently produce are as follows.

 #### Release